 When you're taking a deep dive into your circadian rhythm, there's a lot—and I mean a lot—of information to parse through.
 Below, you'll find the best sleep apps to help you do just that (without putting a dent at all in your wallet, no less).

 The 4 best sleep apps that are 100 percent free right now

-Headspace always offers a free two-week trial that allows you to access all of its sleep content before you decide whether to opt for the $70 annual or $13 monthly membership.
-But if you feel hesitant to hit subscribe on anything that may charge you later (it me), you can head to the company’s designated COVID-19 page and meditate right on there, or navigate to the new “Weathering the Storm” section of the free app for new offerings, including sleep exercises and meditations.
-You’ll also get access to a ton of sleep research that the company itself has conducted surrounding what’s keeping all of us up at night.
+Up late due to a case of late-night boredom or revenge bedtime procrastination?
+Use Headspace to unwind.
+The app always offers a free two-week trial that allows you to access all of its sleep content before you decide whether to opt for the $70 annual or $13 monthly membership.
+But if you feel hesitant to hit subscribe on anything that may charge you later (it me), you can head to the company's designated COVID-19 page and meditate right on there, or navigate to the new "Weathering the Storm" section of the free app for new offerings, including sleep exercises and meditations.
+You'll also get access to a ton of sleep research that the company itself has conducted surrounding what's keeping all of us up at night.

 This app is always free, but right now it's curating special content designed specifically to help process this global pandemic.
 On the app, you can create your own music playlists, access sleep hypnotherapy, or simply meditate your way to a better night's rest.

 For an indefinite period of time, Sleep Cycle—one of the OG REM-tracking apps—is offering its premium sleep aid content for free.
 That means you'll have access to the app's free content (like detailed sleep statistics, in-app sleep notes, snore detection, and a customizable wake-up window designed to go off during your lightest stage of sleep).
 Plus, a "broad array of music and sound effects, poetry, relaxation guides and stories."